bsmith89/strain-corr/doc/manuscript/manuscript.md

 microbiomes beyond the human gut.
-Nonetheless, highly diverged strains may have elevated error rates due to database bias and it is prudent for users to ensure that their species of interest are sufficiently covered in reference sets.
+Nonetheless, highly diverged strains may have elevated error rates due to database bias and it is prudent for users to ensure that their species of interest are sufficiently covered in reference sets [@zhaoPitfallsGenotypingMicrobial2023;@hovhannisyanCROSSMAPPEREstimatingCrossmapping2020].
 Another major barrier to interpreting gene content estimates by StrainPGC or other methods is the sparsity of robust genetic, biochemical, structural, and experimental characterization of gene products [@zhouCAFAChallengeReports2019].
-While we augmented available annotations by leveraging co-occurrence clusters to investigate epistatic and evolutionary relationships between genes—as others have done previously [@minotGeneshotGenelevelMetagenomics2021]—laboratory-based characterization is still vital.
+While we augmented available annotations by leveraging co-occurrence clusters to investigate epistatic and evolutionary relationships between genes---as others have done previously [@minotGeneshotGenelevelMetagenomics2021]---laboratory-based characterization is still vital.

 Packaged as stand-alone software tools and integrated into an automated workflow, MIDAS v3 and StrainPGC together facilitate the broad exploration of strain-specific gene content in metagenome collections.
-Future studies can expand surveys across additional metagenomic datasets, look for associations between microbial strains and disease, and identify determinants of success for FMT.
+This enables expanding surveys across additional metagenomic datasets, looking for associations between microbial strains and disease, and identifying determinants of success for FMT.
+Important future work also includes specializing our end-to-end workflow for environments beyond the human gut, integrating additional analyses comparing inferred strains to the reference collection, and further refining pangenome profiles based on horizontal coverage.
+We designed StrainPGC as part of a modular workflow that may include gene and strain information from any context.
+In particular, our references can be replaced with databases targeting different environments using previously released protocols [@zhaoGenotypingMicrobialCommunities2022;@shiFastAccurateMetagenotyping2022].
+Thus, while
+we chose to focus on the human gut microbiome in this initial study, we expect that StrainPGC will be a broadly useful approach to associate genes with strains using metagenomic data from diverse environments.

 # Methods